-In fact from the very origins music videos, like other forms of advertising, have relayed heavily on stories concerning female sexuality to fulfill their function of selling CDs and albums for record companies.
-This Duran Duran video from 1983 shows how sexual imagery was an important part of music video from the start.
+SUT JHALLY: In fact from the very origins music videos, like other forms of advertising, have relayed heavily on stories concerning female sexuality to fulfill their function of selling CDs and albums for record companies.
+This Duran Duran video from 1983 shows how sexual imagery was an important part of music video from the start, as is this one by Van Halen in 1984.
+The same strategy is used by Prince in 1991 and by Aerosmith in 1994.
 Right up to the present it is clear that women's bodies have functioned as an important currency through which the stories of music video are told.
+Of course, as essentially promotional vehicles themselves, they're closest in form and content to advertising, which has used depictions of female sexuality to draw the attention of viewers in a crowded and noisy environment.
 Across the whole range of our media culture the link between a woman's identity, her body, and her sexuality is told in the most compelling of forms.
-But, nowhere in popular culture is the story more focused and told in such relentless fashion than in music video.
+But, nowhere in popular culture is the story more focused and told in such relentless fashion then in music video.
 Examining the stories that music videos tell us about both male and female sexuality, about what is considered normal, allows us to do more than just understand one aspect of our culture.
 It gives us a way to think about how the culture in general teaches us to be men and women.
 It gives us a way to understand ourselves.